 The most important tax deduction for rideshare drivers is the mileage deduction, since it will be your biggest driving expense.

-There are two ways to claim the mileage tax deduction when driving for Uber or Lyft.
+There are two ways to claim the mileage tax deduction when driving for Uber, Lyft, or a food delivery service.

 - Standard mileage.
 Multiply your business miles driven by the standard rate.
 For 2022, there are two rates: for miles driven between January 1 and June 30, 2022 it is $0.585 and for miles driven between July 1 and December 31, 2022 it is $0.625.
 These rates include driving costs, gas, repairs/maintenance, and depreciation.
 Do NOT deduct these costs separately.
 This is the more common and easiest option.

 - Actual car expenses.
 Track all of your driving expenses yourself.
-Actual car expenses are difficult to track, so seek professional tax help.
+Actual car expenses are difficult to track, so seek professional tax assistance.